MicrosoftDocs/playfab-docs/playfab-docs/features/social/groups/using-shared-group-data.md

 ### Client permission concerns

-There is no role/rank system within a group, meaning any member in the Group has absolute authority within the group (there is no defined leader).
+There is no role/rank system within a group, meaning any member in the group has absolute authority within the group (there is no defined leader).

 So unless you disable the **Client Shared Group Data** methods with our [API Access Policy](../../config/gamemanager/api-access-policy.md), the clients have complete control of the data, which could result in exploitation of the data.